thisisshwetadubey/Twitter/README.md

-This is the Twitter application.
+This is the Twitter backend application